Business Case: the Basics and a Template

 - Ward, J., & Daniel, E. (2013).
 Benefits Management: How to Increase the Business Value of Your IT Projects.
 Chichester, UK: Wiley. → Links business cases to value creation and demonstrates how results are planned, measured, and achieved, using concrete methods for case development.

 - Ward, J., & Peppard, J. (2002).
 Strategic Planning for Information Systems.
-Chichester, UK: Wiley. → Describes how strategic business cases function within IT decisions and why a good case leads to better decision-making.
+Chichester, UK: Wiley. → This book describes how strategic business cases function within IT decisions and why a good case leads to better decision-making.

 - White, D., & Fortune, J. (2002).
 Current Practice in Project Management: An Empirical Study.
-Upper Saddle River, NJ: Prentice Hall. → Combines empirical research with practical insights and demonstrates the actual role that business cases play in project selection and success.
+Upper Saddle River, NJ: Prentice Hall. → This book combines empirical research with practical insights and demonstrates the actual role that business cases play in project selection and success.

 How to cite this article: